exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 Using Exasol AI-Lab Docker Edition requires some specific [prerequisites](prerequisites.md) but also offers additional benefits.

-The [Operating System and Setup Guide](os-setup.md) helps you first the initial system setup as using Docker can be simple on Linux systems but more complex on other platforms and in distributed scenarios.
+The [Operating System and Setup Guide](os-setup.md) helps you with the initial system setup.

 AI-Lab also offers a [short introduction](intro.md) to Docker Images and Containers if you are new to this technology.

 ## Defining Environment Variables

-The Unix shell commands in the following sections will use some environment variables to make the commands portable and enable to adapt to your specific preferences while at the same time maintaining the ability to execute the commands verbatim without any change:
+The Unix shell commands in the following sections will use some environment variables.
+By this you can adapt the commands to your specific preferences while still being able to to execute them literally:
 * Variable `VERSION` refers to the version of Exasol AI-Lab Docker Edition you want to use, alternativly you can use `latest`.
 * Variable `VOLUME` is expected to contain the name of your Docker volume, see [Managing User Data](managing-user-data.md).
 * Variable `LISTEN_IP` defines the range of IP-addresses allowed to connect to the forwarded Jupyter port.